Preston Guilmet: Detroit Tigers

-On December 11, 2015, Guilmet signed a minor-league contract with the Detroit Tigers organization, and was invited to spring training as a non-roster invitee.
-He spent the season with the Triple-A Toledo Mud Hens, pitching to a 3-3 record and 2.77 ERA in 65 appearances for the team.
-On November 7, 2016, he elected free agency.
+On December 11, 2015, Guilmet signed a minor league contract with the Detroit Tigers organization, and was invited to spring training as a non-roster invitee.
+He spent the season with the Triple-A Toledo Mud Hens, pitching to a 3–3 record and 2.77 ERA in 65 appearances for the team.
+Guilmet elected free agency following the season on November 7, 2016.

 Tokyo Yakult Swallows

 On November 21, 2016, Guilmet signed a one-year, $600,000 contract with the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
-With Tokyo, Guilmet pitched to a 1-1 record and 3.62 ERA with 57 strikeouts.
+With Tokyo, Guilmet pitched to a 1–1 record and 3.62 ERA with 57 strikeouts.
 He became a free agent after the season.

 St. Louis Cardinals

 On January 5, 2018, the St. Louis Cardinals signed Guilmet to a minor league contract that included an invitation to Spring Training.
 He was assigned to the Triple-A Memphis Redbirds to begin the year.
 St. Louis purchased his contract from Memphis on June 5, 2018, and he made his Cardinals debut the same night at Busch Stadium.
 He was designated for assignment on June 7.
-In 21 games with Memphis he was 0-0 with a 0.93 ERA and with a 35/5 K/BB ratio.
-In 2 games with the Cardinals he was 0-1 with a 22.50 ERA and with 3 strikeouts and no walks.
+In 21 games with Memphis he was 0–0 with a 0.93 ERA and with a 35/5 K/BB ratio.
+In 2 games with the Cardinals he was 0–1 with a 22.50 ERA and with 3 strikeouts and no walks.
 After struggling to a 22.50 ERA in 2 games for St. Louis, Guilmet was designated for assignment on June 7.

 Toronto Blue Jays (second stint)

 On June 9, 2018, the Toronto Blue Jays claimed Guilmet off waivers, and designated pitcher Deck McGuire for assignment.
 Guilmet joined the team in Tampa on June 11.
 He was designated for assignment on July 4 after struggling to a 9.00 ERA in 6 appearances for the team, and was outrighted to the Buffalo Bisons on July 7.
-In 3 games with Buffalo, Guilmet went 0-0 with a 5.79 ERA with 2 strikeouts and a walk.
+In 3 games with Buffalo, Guilmet went 0–0 with a 5.79 ERA with 2 strikeouts and a walk.
 Guilmet elected free agency on October 10, 2018.

 Minnesota Twins

 On November 20, 2018, Guilmet signed a minor league deal with the Minnesota Twins organization.
 He did not make the team and was assigned to Triple-A Rochester Red Wings to start the season.
-In 44 appearances for Rochester, Guilmet registered a 2-6 record and 4.93 ERA with 94 strikeouts in 73.0 innings of work.
-He became a free agent following the 2019 season.
+In 44 appearances for Rochester, Guilmet registered a 2–6 record and 4.93 ERA with 94 strikeouts in 73 innings of work.
+He elected free agency following the season on November 4, 2019.